What is happening to the UKRI and council websites?

 Work began with the audit and discovery research across 10 websites, conducted by Lagom Strategy, a digital service Discovery phase specialist agency.

 Development and transition of UKRI.org, the first stage of the site, was completed in October 2020.
-Phase 2 will complete in 2021 with the review, transition, archive and closure of the nine council websites.
+Phase 2 will complete in 2021 with the review, transition, archive and closure of the 9 council websites.

 Procurement was managed through the government’s Digital Marketplace, which is an online service for public sector organisations to find people and technology for digital projects.
 We used the Digital Outcomes and Specialists framework within the Marketplace.
-A full open tender was run for the two contracts (discovery, then alpha and beta).
+A full open tender was run for the 2 contracts (discovery, then alpha and beta).

 What will the new website do that the existing websites do not?